Magnetar emergence in a peculiar gamma-ray burst from a compact star merger: Methods

 where $\eta$ is the efficiency of converting the dipole spin-down luminosity to the X-ray luminosity.
 The X-ray luminosity is derived from the observation assuming isotropic emission.
 In a more realistic situation, the X-ray emission may not be isotropic, and a factor $f_{\rm b}$ (assumed to be 0.1) is introduced to account for this correction between the isotropic and true luminosity $L_{\rm X}$, i.e.,

 We model the unabsorbed luminosity light curves based on Eqs. \ref{eqs:Edot} and \ref{eqs:liso}.
 The fitting process is performed by using the Markov Chain Monte Carlo code \emph{emcee}\cite{Foreman2013PASP}.
 We employ $\chi^2$ as the statistical metric to evaluate the likelihood.
 The prior bounds for the free parameters ($\log(B_{\rm p}/{\rm G})$, $P_0/{\rm ms}$, $\log\eta$) are set to be $(15, 17)$, $(1, 5)$, and $(-3, -2)$, respectively.
-The first data point is excluded, as at this moment the light curve is still in the rising phase, and has not reached the main plateau emission yet.
-Theoretically it is also predicted that it takes seconds for the proto-neutron star to cool down\cite{Metzger2011MNRAS}.
-The fitting results are shown in Extended Data Fig. \ref{fig:magnetar2}.
+The first data point is excluded, as the soft X-ray data possibly suffer the contamination from the jet emission at the very early time.
+The fitting results are shown in Fig. \ref{fig:magnetar}a and Extended Data Fig. \ref{fig:magnetar2}.
+After subtracting the contribution of the jet component based on the SED modeling represented in Extended Data Fig. \ref{fig:SED}b, we calculate the flux of the magnetar component in 0.5--4 keV and fit the light curve using both the smoothly broken power law model and the magnetar dipole radiation model, as shown in Extended Data Fig. \ref{fig:SED}c.
+The best-fit slopes and magnetar parameters are consistent with those derived in Fig. \ref{fig:magnetar}a within $1\sigma$ uncertainties.